5 Tips for Creating Condo and HOA Policies That Make Sense

-Posted on Thursday July 20, 2017
+Posted on Monday July 30, 2018

 Planning Your High-Rise Maintenance and Capital Improvements

-Posted on Monday June 26, 2017
+Posted on Monday May 21, 2018

 Your association should never have to rely on a special assessment for a capital expense that could have been foreseen – or even prevented.
 Here are five tips to keep your Chicago high-rise condominium association's budget in the black and keep up with maintenance and capital improvements.